therealcybersecpro/get-started-with-ai-chat/README.md

     It will prompt you to provide an `azd` environment name (like "azureaiapp"), select a subscription from your Azure account, and select a location which has quota for all the resources.
 Then it will provision the resources in your account and deploy the latest code.
 If you get an error or timeout with deployment, changing the location can help, as there may be availability constraints for the resources.

+    **NOTE!** If you get authorization failed and/or permission related errors during the deployment, please refer to the Azure account requirements in the [Prerequisites](#prerequisites) section.

 4. When `azd` has finished deploying, you'll see an endpoint URI in the command output.
 Visit that URI, and you should see the app! 🎉
    You can view information about your deployment with:
     ```shell